Skip to main content

 Google Home mini on a countertop.

 A smart home security system is an interconnected series of smart devices, like motion detectors, home alarms, smart locks, and indoor and outdoor cameras that communicate with each other using a Wi-Fi internet connection.
-You can typically control a smart security system from a central touch-screen panel or remotely using your phone or another mobile device.

 Let’s be neighbors.